marekhudyma/marekhudyma.github.io/_posts/2018-08-01-postgreSQL-10-partitioning.md

 # repeat for each partition table.
 ```

-3. Create an index on the key column(s) in each partition.
+3. Create foreign keys on column(s) in each partition.
 ```
 ALTER TABLE ONLY transactions_2015 ADD CONSTRAINT transactions_2015_account_id_fkey FOREIGN KEY (account_id)